Frequently Asked Questions

 How often will labs meet, and what will the schedule of the weekends be like?

 During the first 6 sessions, labs will be scheduled at the end of weeks 3, 6 and 9 (with some adjustments for holidays).
-Generally, classes will meet for about 4 hours on Friday evening and for a full day on Saturday.
-Occasionally with Sundays used as needed to meet learning objectives.
+Generally, classes will meet for about 4 hours on Friday evening, 8-10 hours on Saturday, and up to 4 hours Sunday as needed to meet learning objectives.
 To help facilitate planning, students receive an MOT specific academic calendar several months ahead of schedule.

 How will fieldwork be offered?
 Will I be able to do my fieldwork close to my home?